tgdev24/MovieTrailerSite/README.md

 This is a small project that displays some new movies and their trailers.

 ## How To Run
-1. Make sure to have python downloaded first
+1. Make sure to have python downloaded first.
-2. Clone the repository.
+2. Then click the clone button in GitHub.
-3. Go to file called entertainment_center.py
+3. Click 'Download ZIP' or copy the URL for the repository.
+4. Type "git clone https://github.com/tgdev24/MovieTrailerSite.git" in the commandline
+4. Once repository is cloned, cd inside the repository and type "python entertainment_center.py" in the commandline
-4. The site should open up in your default browser
+5. The site should open up in your default browser.

 ## Note
-The program may not work properly on outdated browsers.
+The program works on Google Chrome but does not render on Internet Explorer due to browser issues.